Monday, July 22, 2024

 Watching television and finding a patterner that shows up in families regardless of ethnicity, or religion.
 After the death of a father figure, someone turns to the oldest boy child and says, "You're the man of the house now.
 You have to step up."
 Young girls are asked to take on extra responsibilities to help the mother get through the day.
 Stop doing that.
 They are still children and have enough to be responsible for.
 They just lost a parent, processing that fact, and worrying about what happens now is enough.

-My father passed away when I was 15 and I assure you processing that, adjusting to a new norm that I had no choice in making was a heavy enough load.
-My family was changed and learning to find my place again was all I could handle.
-My mother was lost, she relied on my father for nearly everything.
+My father passed away when I was fifteen, and I assure you, processing that, adjusting to a new normal that I had no choice in making was a heavy enough load.
+My family was changed, and learning to find my place again was all I could handle.
+My mother was lost; she relied on my father for nearly everything.
 She was now the primary parent and wasn’t prepared for that role.
-I had older stepbrothers, however, they didn't live in our home, so I took on responsibilities I was not prepared for nor did I have enough knowledge about.
-My younger sister by only two years didn't adjust well to me telling her what to do.
-She became rebellious and at times refused to listen to me at all.
+I had older stepbrothers; however, they didn't live in our home, so I took on responsibilities I was not prepared for, nor did I have enough knowledge about.
+My younger sister, by only two years, didn't adjust well to me telling her what to do.
+She became rebellious and, at times, refused to listen to me at all.

-As I look back at that time of my life a helpful alternative from an adult might have been, "I know you are probably scared and wondering, what happens now, knowing our lives will be different and it's okay to feel scared.
+As I look back at that time of my life, a helpful alternative from an adult might have been, "I know you are probably scared and wondering what happens now, knowing your lives will be different, and it's okay to feel scared.
 We will have to make adjustments, and we can work together to get things done.
 It's okay to feel sad and cry.
 Always know you can talk to me and I will do my best to help you."
-As parents, too often we think we are supposed to have all the answers, you don't have to have all the answers immediately, it's okay to say to a child, I am a little scared too and sad, but we can get through this.
-No responsibility, other than those they are already responsible for, should be placed on the child.
+As parents, too often we think we are supposed to have all the answers.
+No one has all the answers; it's okay to say to a child, I am a little scared too and sad, but we can get through this.
+Placing no responsibility, other than those they are already experiencing.
 Children do not step up to be an adult or have the answers.
+The loss of a parent does not give them power or knowledge beyond what they already had.

-Along with my own experience and working as a LAC (Licensed Additions Counselor) and behavioral change facilitator for domestic violence perpetrator classes and victim's assistant, I saw firsthand the pressures we place on our children.
+Along with my own experience and working as a LAC (Licensed Addiction Counselor) and behavioral change facilitator for domestic violence perpetrator classes and victims' assistants, I saw firsthand the pressures we place on our children.
 We fight in front of them or send them to their rooms to listen in the dark to the scary sounds downstairs.
-We place adult responsibilities on their shoulders, those shoulders aren't built to carry that load.
+We place adult responsibilities on their shoulders; those shoulders aren't built to carry that load.

-Regardless of how difficult it may seem for us, the adults, we must bare the responsibility, look for the answers, and let the children be children.
+Regardless of how difficult it may seem for us, the adults, we must bear the responsibility, look for the answers, and let the children be children.

 Friday, October 29, 2021